ashishkdixit/free-genai-bootcamp-2025/genai-architecting/sentence-constructor/claude/prompt.md

 - do not provide particles in the sentence structure
 - do not provide tenses or conjugations in the sentence structure
 - remember to consider beginner level sentence structures
-- refernece the examples below for good structure examples
+- refernece the Examples below for good structure examples

 ### Clues, Considerations, Next Steps
 - try and provide a non-nested bulleted list
 - talk about the vocabulary but try to leave out the japanese words because the student can refer to the vocabulary table.
+- refernece the Consideration Examples below for good consideration examples

 ## Examples

 <example>
     <user:input>